745talha/Protien-Secondary-structure-prediction/Readme.txt

+Welcome to the **Chou-Fasman Protein Structure Predictor** – a captivating blend of cutting-edge science and elegant design!
+Unveil the mysteries of protein structures with our Java-powered application that implements the renowned Chou-Fasman algorithm.
+This predictive tool takes protein sequences, and forecasts secondary structure elements with remarkable accuracy.
-In this Project I implement basic Chou-Fasman-algorithm in java along with UI.
-Protien sequences(downloaded from different internet sources) also uploaded for testing. the testing is done on the following protien sequences. actin cadherin coronin
+The testing has done on the following protien sequences. actin cadherin coronin